pipelineburst/bedrock/README.md

 ## Available Context Arguments

-You can choose to deploy additional resources, such as the streamlit app, for example, by applying optional arguments to the deployment.
+You can choose to deploy additional resources, such as the development resources, knowledgebases, a streamlit web app, for example, by applying optional arguments to the deployment.
 These are each documented below.
 Substitute or define the values of the shown environment variables.

-### Development Resources
+### Deploy additional Development Resources

 To enable development resources use the dev=true argument.
 This will provision a cloud9 instance, an EFS file system, and an additional mountpoint for the application countainer image.
 You can use the below sample to demonstrate how this flag is activated.